Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 So it is unlikely you will find many charity lawyers disagreeing with the Commission’s conclusions, but there are wider questions as to why the Commission felt it necessary to take action in the first place.

-2. Charities can engage on issues which are controversial or divisive as a means of achieving their aims- but care is needed
+2. Charities can engage on issues that are controversial or divisive as a means of achieving their aims- but care is needed

 Helen Stephenson, CEO of the Charity Commission confirmed in her blog here that charities can engage on controversial or divisive issues, as long as the trustees can show that they were at all times driven by their charity’s purpose, and the interests of those it was set up to serve, that they have followed relevant Charity Commission guidance, and have given careful consideration to the potential reputational impact on the charity.